What happened to the service I once got when service with Bellsouth was seamless and now, AT&T moves in to make life more complicated??

 I want this reported to ranks inside and outside of AT&T, specifically state, local and government agencies.
 Anyone have tips where I can get started to file formal complaints?

-Review about: Att Internet Service.
+Product or Service Mentioned: Att Internet Service.